Nisticism/arithmetic-problem-randomizer/planning.md

         e).
 The number of consecutive correct answers could be displayed somewhere 4).
 Each expression should be randomly generated with two variables.
 Each variable should have a range.
 5).
 A function should be called each time the user clicks submit that checks to see if the number in the input box matches the correct answer.

+Per task.md:

+ - Add unit testing
+ - Generating more complex mathematical expressions
+ - Maintain a history of questions
+ - Keep a running total score
+ - Give multiple questions at once
+ - Utilize a timer
+ - Limit the number of incorrect answers
+ - Brand the application
+ - _Anything_ else